 The Web Framework known as Angular was first introduced in 2010 as AngularJS and is now developed and maintained by Google.
-It rose to prominence among web Frameworks somewhere at the time and did so swiftly.
-This was made possible by features like dependency injection and two-way data binding, in addition to the fact that a tech juggernaut supported it.
+Its rise to prominence was made possible by features like dependency injection and two-way data binding, in addition to the fact that a tech juggernaut supported it.

-As a complete redesign of AngularJS or Angular 1.0, which was first launched in 2010, Angular (also known as Angular 2.0) was introduced in September 2016.
+As a complete redesign of AngularJS or Angular 1.0, Angular (also known as Angular 2.0) was introduced in September 2016.

 - Cross-platform functionality that makes your work easy on any device.

 - Best at productivity with simple and beautiful templates.